 Review the following considerations before you configure and deploy Workspace ONE Boxer.

-You can use Workspace ONE Boxer on devices enrolled and managed in Workspace ONE UEM or on iOS and Android devices using standalone enrollment.
+You can use Workspace ONE Boxer on iOS and Android devices enrolled and managed in Workspace ONE UEM or using standalone enrollment.

-Typical enrollment uses the Workspace ONE Intelligent Hub or the AirWatch Container to enroll the device into Workspace ONE UEM.
+Typical enrollment uses the Workspace ONE Intelligent Hub to enroll the device into Workspace ONE UEM.
 You can also enroll devices through Workspace ONE step-up enrollment.

 Standalone enrollment is unique to Workspace ONE Boxer.
 This enrollment method allows end users to download the Workspace ONE Boxer app from the App Store or the Google Play Store without enrolling first.
 When the end user configures Workspace ONE Boxer, they must provide their login credentials such as their user name, password, server URL, and group ID.